AndyReckt/website/README.md

 # website
-My website lol
+ItzBunniYT's website edited so i can use it

-thanks to danny for og design B)
+all credits goes to her and danny